irisnet-ai/irisnet-api-client/README.md

 ## How to Install

+### From the WordPress.org Plugin Directory

+The official Irisnet API Client for WordPress can be found here: https://wordpress.org/plugins/irisnet-api/

+Alternatively you can install the plugin from your WordPress instance.
+From your WordPress admin panel, go to `Plugins > Add New` and type `irisnet` in the `search plugins` text field.
+The Irisnet API Client will appear in the results.
+Click `install now` to install the plugin.

 ### From this repository
 Go to the releases section of the repository and download the most recent release.
 Then, from your WordPress admin panel, go to `Plugins > Add New` and click the `Upload Plugin` button at the top.